alex-blair/minesweeper/README.md

 # Minesweeper

-This challenge has you create a clone of the desktop game Minesweeper:
+This is a project from Phase 0 of Enspiral Dev Academy's 18-week bootcamp.
+We had to create a clone of the desktop game Minesweeper:

 ![Old-school Minesweeper](minesweeper.jpg)